Top 15 Venture Capital Firms for Information Technology Startups

 9. Freestyle Capital

-Freestyle Capital is a San Francisco-based firm that invests in early-stage technology companies.
-Since its founding in 2009, the firm has focused on providing seed funding to help founders get their businesses off the ground.
+Freestyle Capital is a San Francisco-based venture firm that invests in early-stage technology companies.
+They specialize in providing seed funding to help founders build their businesses from the initial idea phase.

 You can refer to their website here.